 Therapy depends largely on the type of tumor, its location and size, and signalment of the animal.
 For benign neoplasms associated with neither ulceration nor clinical dysfunction, no therapy may be the most prudent option, especially in aged companion animals.

-Fine needle aspiration cytology should be performed initially on all tumors to determine the type of tumor and treatment planning.
-For more aggressive neoplastic diseases or benign tumors that inhibit normal function or are cosmetically unpleasant, there are several therapeutic options.
+Fine-needle aspiration cytology should be performed initially on all tumors to determine the type of tumor and treatment planning.
+For more aggressive neoplastic diseases or for benign tumors that inhibit normal function or are cosmetically unpleasant, there are several therapeutic options.
 For most, surgical intervention with complete excision provides the best chance of a cure with the least cost and often with the fewest adverse events.

 Histologic assessment of margin status is useful to predict local recurrence of cutaneous malignant tumors in dogs and cats treated by means of excision alone.
 However, method accuracy varies among tumor types and grades.
 Recurrence times suggest postsurgical follow-up should continue for ≥2 yr.
 Careful postsurgical management is recommended for animals with both infiltrated and close tumor margins.